Actress Felicity Huffman Sentenced To 14 Days In College Admissions Scandal

 "In the context of this case, neither probation nor home confinement (in a large home in the Hollywood Hills with an infinity pool) would constitute meaningful punishment or deter others from committing similar crimes," prosecutors wrote in Huffman's sentencing memo.
 "Even a fine at the high end of the applicable Guidelines range would amount to little more than a rounding error for a defendant with a net worth measured in the tens of millions of dollars."

-But attorneys for Huffman, who is married to actor William H. Macy, argued that she didn't deserve to spend time behind bars, noting that it is her first offense.
+But attorneys for Huffman argued that she didn't deserve to spend time behind bars, noting that it is her first offense.
 Instead, they asked for one year of probation, 250 hours of community service and a $20,000 fine.

 The case has resurfaced questions about college access, race and privilege, and Huffman's sentencing signals what the other parents who have been charged might face.